 View from the Rocky Butte looking south across the Red Lake Desert and UFO flyway.
 This is the flight-path and direction the Red Lake UFO was headed when it fell from the sky and ricocheted off the Rocky Butte and crashed into the desert floor on May 22, 1953.
 The Hualapai Valley can be seen in the distant background.

 UFO people frequently demand to be shown or told where to go to dig up sites so they can carry away all they can.
 By Law it is 'illegal' to enter and dig up anything on private property and/or government lands without obtaining advance permission and permits.
 No person, or group, is allowed on restricted lands!
-The places I discuss here and in my books are Archaeological sites, not Public Playgrounds or Recreational Areas for UFO Souvenir Hunters.
+The places I discuss here and in my books are Archaeological sites that must be protected.